-The opportunity to move up to a Chief position opened in Columbia, SC and I jumped at the chance.
+The opportunity to move up to a Chief position opened in Columbia, SC.
 I wanted to lead a weather team and be one of the 'decision makers.'
-It has given me a chance to grow and become a better leader.
-Our family has grown here in Columbia as well with the birth of our son Brockman in December 2021.
+It has given me a chance to grow and become a better manager.
+Our family has grown here in Columbia as well!
+Our son Brockman, was born in December 2021.

 I am the Chief Meteorologist at WACH Fox in Columbia, SC.
 We have a small team of 3 meteorologists that I am proud to lead and teach.
 I have been extremely fortunate throughout my career to have great mentors and coaches.
 Now, it's exciting and fulfilling to be in that role!